-(b) (Effective January 1, 2003) Time for Filing Notice of Candidacy. - Candidates seeking election to the following offices shall file their notice of candidacy with the State Board of Elections no earlier than 12:00 noon on the second Monday in February and no later than 12:00 noon on the last business day in February preceding the election:
+- (b) (Effective January 1, 2003) Time for Filing Notice of Candidacy.
+Candidates seeking election to the following offices shall file their notice of candidacy with the State Board of Elections no earlier than 12:00 noon on the second Monday in February and no later than 12:00 noon on the last business day in February preceding the election:

-Justices of the Supreme Court.
+- 42 Justices of the Supreme Court.

+- 43 Judges of the Court of Appeals.

+- Judges of the superior courts.

+Judges of the district courts.